Segence/docker-hadoop/README.md

 `docker-compose.yml` file by adding more slave node configurations.
 3. Launch the new cluster: `docker-compose up -d`

-You can log into the *namenode* (master) by issuing `docker exec -it hadoop-master bash` and to the *datanode* (slave) by `docker exec -it hadoop-slave1 bash`.
+You can log into the *namenode* (master) by issuing `docker exec -it hadoop-namenode bash` and to the *datanode* (slave) by `docker exec -it hadoop-datanode1 bash`.

-For a single datanode cluster, replication has to be set to 1, otherwise clients won't be able to copy files into HDFS.
-To change the default replication (2) simply change the `dfs.replication` entry to 1 in the `$HADOOP_CONF_DIR/hdfs-site.xml` file.
+By default, the HDFS replication factor is set to 1, because it is assumed that a local Docker cluster will be started with a single datanode.
+To override the replication setting simply change the `HDFS_REPLICATION_FACTOR` environment variable in the `docker-compose.yml` file (and also add more datanodes).
+Adding more data nodes adds the complexity of exposing all datanode UI ports to `localhost`.
+In this scenario, no UI ports should be exposed to avoid the conflict.

 ### Setting up a standalone Hadoop cluster